 At RedCompass Labs, we like to say that we exist to help open the doors of finance to all and to protect those who enter.
 But what does that really mean?

 It means that we invest in people, technology, ideas, and solutions that enable payments to move further, faster, and with less friction.
-We believe that the convergence of cards, payments, and wallets is inevitable and irreversible, and that the benefits will flow from the individual all the way to society via commerce and business.
+We believe that the convergence of cards, payments, and wallets is inevitable and irreversible and that the benefits will flow from the individual all the way to society via commerce and business.

 An instant payment enables a small token of compassion to a homeless person, who is on the edge of society, with a UPI QR code.
 It enables a tradesperson to be paid on delivery of service, or to send a request to pay that initiates the payment and feeds their accounting system.
 Instant payments help today’s start-ups and scale-ups accelerate hiring, delivery, and growth.
 They simplify treasury for multinationals.